Douglas Wigdor: Notable cases

 Among his cases, in 2009, he represented five women in a gender discrimination matter against Citibank, a case that appeared on the front cover of Forbes Magazine.
 In 2011, Wigdor represented Nafissatou Diallo, a housekeeper attacked in the Sofitel Hotel by Dominique Strauss-Kahn, the former head of the International Monetary Fund.
 In December 2020, Wigdor and Diallo both appeared in the Netflix original docu-series about the case, Room 2806: The Accusation.

 In terms of discrimination cases against large financial groups, he has represented clients in a gender discrimination case against Dresdner and pregnancy discrimination cases against Goldman Sachs and Deutsche Bank.
-Other notable cases he has represented have included a racial discrimination case on behalf of actor Rob Brown against Macy’s, and the representation of Charles Oakley against James Dolan and Madison Square Garden.
+Other notable cases he has represented have included a racial discrimination case on behalf of actor Rob Brown against Macy's, and the representation of Charles Oakley against James Dolan and Madison Square Garden.

 Harvey Weinstein cases

 Wigdor has represented seven victims of alleged sexual misconduct by Harvey Weinstein.
-Three of Wigdor’s clients, Wedil David, Kaja Sokola and Dominique Huett, filed civil lawsuits alleging that they were sexually assaulted by Weinstein after he invited them to meet with him to discuss potential acting roles.
-Another client of Wigdor's, Tarale Wulff, testified during Weinstein’s criminal rape trial in New York that Weinstein sexually assaulted her in 2005.
+Three of Wigdor's clients, Wedil David, Kaja Sokola, and Dominique Huett, filed civil lawsuits alleging that they were sexually assaulted by Weinstein after he invited them to meet with him to discuss potential acting roles.
+Another client of Wigdor's, Tarale Wulff, testified during Weinstein's criminal rape trial in New York that Weinstein sexually assaulted her in 2005.
 Weinstein was convicted of criminal sexual assault and rape in the third degree, and received a sentence of 23 years in state prison.

 After it was reported that Weinstein reached a tentative $25 million settlement agreement with his accusers, Wigdor publicly rejected the deal.
 Two other Weinstein accusers, Zelda Perkins and Rowena Chiu, later retained Wigdor to file their own objections to the proposed settlement.
-On July 14, 2020, one day after Wigdor filed a 36-page brief arguing that the proposed settlement was unfair to Weinstein's victims and should have been dismissed, U.S. District Judge Alvin K. Hellerstein held a 20-minute hearing in which he swiftly rejected preliminary approval of the settlement and denounced some of its terms as "obnoxious."
+On July 14, 2020, one day after Wigdor filed a 36-page brief arguing that the proposed settlement was unfair to Weinstein's victims and should have been dismissed, U.S. District Judge Alvin K. Hellerstein held a 20-minute hearing in which he swiftly rejected preliminary approval of the settlement and denounced some of its terms as "obnoxious".
+Wigdor continued to represent clients in suits against Weinstein and other parties, including model Sara Ziff and Julia Ormond, both in 2023.

+Sean Combs cases

+In November 2023, Wigdor filed a sex trafficking and sexual assault lawsuit against Sean Combs on behalf of singer Cassie Ventura alleging she was lured into a professional and sexual relationship via drugs and alcohol, causing her to suffer addiction.
+The suit was settled one day later.
+His filing first introduced the term "freak off", which became the subject of a wider criminal investigation into Diddy's behavior and properties.
+When discussing the impact of the original suit on further investigations, Vanity Fair wrote that "If this framing was legitimately helpful—the suit contained detailed accounts of Combs's alleged abuse—it also spoke to Wigdor's facility for shaping public narrative."